 It is much better to be fully informed before you accept a position than it is to have an unpleasant surprise later on.
 For example, if you're not married and want to cover your partner, will your health insurance plan insure him or her?
 Perhaps, if domestic partner coverage is provided.
 However, some plans only cover same-sex partners, not opposite-sex partners.
 Even though this sounds discriminatory, and it's certainly not fair, a federal court has ruled that it's legal.

-Employer provided insurance plans can having waiting periods of up to 90 days.
+Employer-provided insurance plans can have waiting periods of up to 90 days.
 So, if you or anyone in your family, have health issues, you will need to inquire about when coverage would go into effect.
 If you're leaving one job for another, you will need interim coverage.
 If you’re leaving a covered employer, you can opt to continue your health care coverage through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Or, you can purchase a policy through your state’s health insurance marketplace via HealthCare.gov.

 When you have small children or elderly parents or are otherwise a caregiver, you will need to know how generous the sick time policy is.
 Some employers provide sick leave when either yourself or a family member is sick and allow time off for doctor's visits.
 Others aren't as flexible.

 Some companies provide time-off for holidays, others expect you to work.
 If you are required to work on a holiday you may, or may not, be paid extra.
 It depends on the organization you work for.